The Threat of Adversarial Attacks on Machine Learning in Network Security -- A Survey: Adversarial Attack Classification

 \subsubsection{Stingray}

 Suciu et al \cite{suciu2018does} proposed an adversarial attack against malware using the 'FAIL' model.
 Their study focuses on constraints of obscurity and transferability in order to realize a targeted poisoning attack.
+StingRay succeeded in half of the test cases.